 Fish, Seafood, and Eggs

 Forget what you’ve seen in the movies!
-Catching a fish with your bare hands or even with a spear requires a lot of skill.
+Catching a fish with your bare hands or even a spear requires much skill.
 However, it is fairly easy to make a fish trap.
 See these examples of how to make a survival fish trap.

-You can even just set the trap and forget about it until the next day.
+You can even set the trap and forget it until the next day.
 How easy is that!

-Near the ocean, there are also other types of animals you can trap.
-As for eating eggs, this is fairly easy in the right season – assuming that you are capable of climbing a tree!
+Near the ocean, you can trap other types of animals.
+As for eating eggs, this is fairly easy in the right season – assuming that you can climb a tree!

 Examples: